-250. Errors of omission are a failure to perform some action when action should be taken, whereas errors of commission are taking an incorrect action.
+236 Errors of omission are a failure to perform some action when action should be taken, whereas errors of commission are taking an incorrect action.
 An example error of omission is not detecting an in-lane obstacle, whereas an example error of commission would be suddenly veering across the road centerline.
 This is consistent with the J3016 characterization of Level 2 having an incomplete OEDR rather than a defective OEDR capability.
-See J3016:2021, supra note 27, § 5.3 n., at 31.
 Some errors of omission might still be deemed unacceptable as a practical matter because the make the vehicle prone to crashes in excess of Level 0 and Level 1 mishap rates.

-251. A "big red button" shutdown switch might be provided as an extra measure of safety, but safety must not rest on drivers being able to perform control actions that are not already natural responses in a conventional vehicle.
+237 A "big red button" shutdown switch might be provided as an extra measure of safety, but safety must not rest on drivers being able to perform control actions that are not already natural responses in a conventional vehicle.
 This is no different than the safety approach taken to cruise control override capabilities, except also involving steering wheel takeover.

-252. Examples of a natural process for overriding features would be an extrapolation of ordinary cruise control interfaces.
+238 Examples of a natural process for overriding features would be an extrapolation of ordinary cruise control interfaces.
 If the human driver activates the brakes or exerts steering control, the automation features should get out of the way and let the driver take control while unambiguously annunciating to the driver that control has been ceded and the automation feature has been deactivated.

-A Level 2 driver would be expected to understand performance limitations as part of the familiarization.
-Examples of performance limitations that might be deemed reasonable could include: gradually drifting out of lane if lane marking paint is highly degraded, failing to detect a problematic obstacle such as a haze-gray colored truck on a hill crest against a cloudy sky, attempting to drive into flood waters, or other situations in which the driver would reasonably expect the system to struggle in accordance with reasonable lay-person understanding of technical limitations of the feature.
-Any such limitation should be communicated clearly and unambiguously to the driver as part of vehicle orientation.
-Automation limitations should also be consistent so that the driver can readily grasp the practical considerations of the limitations and avoid building false trust.
+lay-person understanding of technical limitations of the feature.239 Any such limitation should be communicated clearly and unambiguously to the driver as part of vehicle orientation.
+Automation limitations should also be consistent so that the driver can readily grasp the practical considerations of the limitations and avoid building false trust.240

-A significant safety concern for a Level 2 system is driver "dropout"; that is, a driver paying insufficient attention to the road while not having any continuous control role in the DDT.
-Dropout can range from unintentionally falling asleep, to becoming distracted by personal electronics devices, to daydreaming, and more.
-These are normal and
+A significant safety concern for a Level 2 system is driver "dropout"; that is, a driver paying insufficient attention to the road while not having any continuous control role in the DDT.241 Dropout can range from unintentionally falling asleep, to becoming distracted by personal electronics devices, to daydreaming, and more.
+These are normal and expected reactions by humans asked to perform an extremely boring supervision task.242 Exhorting the driver to pay attention is an ineffective mitigation strategy for driver dropout.
+Rather, a driver monitoring system (DMS) is required to

-253. In practice applying this standard seems likely to require human subject experiments.
+239 In practice applying this standard seems likely to require human subject experiments.
 Rather than being a disadvantage, this approach simply highlights the fundamental challenge of any Level 2 system-drivers must be good at knowing when to intervene based on their internal, subjective mental model of expectations of automation behavior.
 If ordinary drivers cannot build and administer a viable mental model of that type, the vehicle is unlikely to be safe in practice.

-254. Arguably a vehicle that detects and avoids impact with 999 out of 1000 police vehicles when passing a police traffic stop scene is more dangerous than a vehicle that never detects such a situation.
+240 Arguably a vehicle that detects and avoids impact with 999 out of 1000 police vehicles when passing a police traffic stop scene is more dangerous than a vehicle that never detects such a situation.
 The driver of the 99.9% accurate vehicle will likely build a false expectation of perfection and not know to intervene when the thousandth police vehicle that protrudes into a travel lane is missed, potentially resulting in a crash.
 On the other hand, the driver of a vehicle that never detects a traffic stop will know that intervention is required every time because that situation is outside of the vehicle ODD.
 Whether either type of system can be designed in a way that is acceptably safe in practical use is a different question that involves DMS effectiveness as well as other issues and is beyond the scope of this article.